Write Secure Code to Ensure Software Security

 After all, a simple coding error can lead to a serious security concern.
-That means your code needs to be secure from the start.
+That means that you need to write secure code from the start of your project.

 Buffer overflow is common in C programming.
 And it leads to security vulnerabilities that can damage your program.
 Preventing this vulnerability — and others — is important.
 It can be done with the right security rules.